duniter-gchange/gchange-client/doc/development_guide.md

 ### Prerequisite

-To build Cesium, you will have to:
+To build Gchange, you will have to:

   - Installing build tools:
 ```